Verona Arena: Legends

-Over time, various legends have emerged about the Arena’s origins.
+Over time, legends have emerged about the Arena’s origins.
 In the Middle Ages, one story claims that a Veronese nobleman, condemned to death for a heinous crime, promised the city’s leaders he would build a vast edifice overnight to house all citizens and host spectacles, bargaining his soul with the devil to complete it between the evening and morning Hail Marys.

 That night, all the devils of Hell converged on Verona, but the nobleman repented, praying to the Holy Virgin, who granted a miracle: the sun came up two hours earlier.
 In the morning, at the first note of the Hail Mary, the demons all sank back into the ground, leaving the building, though well underway, incomplete: this is said to be the origin of the Ala.

 Other medieval legends attributed its construction to the Devil because of its immense size, considered impossible to build using human hands.
 Additional tales credited King Theodoric, likely because he restored it and held numerous spectacles there.